jeffpar/pcjs/tools/pc/ms-dos/README.md

 - Changes to **SELECT** source files (from [E. C. Masloch](https://hg.pushbx.org/ecm/msdos4/rev/63a05668c5f3))
 - Changes to **SETENV.BAT** in the **v4.0/src** folder (to correct LIB and INCLUDE environment variables)

 To download the sources and build them with pc.js, run **build.sh** in the v4.0 folder inside this folder.
-That script will download a working copy of the repository into the `pcjs/tools/pc/disks/MS-DOS` folder and then start pc.js, which will build a bootable hard disk image with the contents of the `v4.0` folder of the repository.
+That script downloads a working copy of the repository into the `pcjs/tools/pc/disks/MS-DOS` folder, makes the above modifications (see the [fixes](v4.0/fixes) folder), and then starts pc.js, which builds a bootable hard disk image with the contents of the repository's `v4.0` folder.

 pc.js is started with the following options:

-    pc.js --system=msdos --version=3.30 --target=30M
+    pc.js --system=msdos --version=3.30 --target=30M --normalize

 to create a 30Mb hard disk that boots MS-DOS 3.30.
-The pc.js `normalize` option in the [pc.json5](../pc.json5) configuration file has also been set to true, to automatically fix text files during the hard disk build process (ie, line-endings are converted to CR/LF and non-CP437 characters are removed).
+The pc.js `normalize` option automatically fixes known text files during the hard disk build process (ie, line-endings are converted to CR/LF and non-CP437 characters are translated/replaced as appropriate).

 By default, pc.js uses a COMPAQ DeskPro 386 [configuration](../compaq386.json) running at 16Mhz.
 For more information about pc.js, see this [blog post](https://www.pcjs.org/blog/2023/09/05/).